Women of the Prehistoric Planet: Plot

 A spacefaring crew from an advanced civilization is preparing to return home after an extended voyage.
-The crew includes "humans" (represented by Caucasian talent) and "Centaurians" (represented by Asian talent).
+The crew includes "humans" (portrayed by White actors) and "Centaurians" (portrayed by Asian actors).

 The Centaurians have been rescued from their home planet after an unspecified catastrophic event has devastated their planet.
 They are being returned with the spacefaring explorers with an expectation that they will be assimilated into their new parent culture.
 One of the ships in the fleet is hijacked by a few of its Centaurian passengers and crash-lands on a prehistoric planet in the "Solaris" system.
 Countermanding orders, the rest of the fleet returns to search for survivors after the crash.

 By the time the rescuers (traveling at fast sublight speeds) are able to return to the planet, they encounter the descendants of the original crash survivors – explained in a simplified version of time dilation.
 Linda, a Centaurian from the rescue ship, falls in love with Tang after he saves her from drowning.

 After fighting the planet's indigenous species (including giant iguanas meant to represent dinosaurs), Tang and Linda – revealed to be the Admiral's daughter – are marooned on this savage and primitive planet (which is revealed at the end to be Earth).